ut-astria/orbdetpy/README.md

 2. Install Python 3.8.0 or higher and run `pip install orbdetpy` to install orbdetpy and other package dependencies.

-3. Update the astrodynamics data under `orbdetpy/orekit-data` periodically by running the following.
+3. Update astrodynamics data under `orbdetpy/orekit-data` periodically by running the following.
 You will need `root` privileges on some systems.

    `python -c "from orbdetpy.astro_data import update_data; update_data();"`

+   You can instead provide a fully qualified path in the `ORBDETPY_DATA_DIR` environment variable to use a different folder for data files and to avoid issues with folder write permissions.

 # Development